Authors of section

 2. Introduction

-A fracture wound that becomes infected almost always results in prolonged treatment and compromised outcome.
+A fracture wound that becomes infected almost always results in prolonged treatment and a compromised outcome.
 A surgeon who treats fractures must be aware of factors which affect the risk of infection.
-Every effort should be made to reduce the risk of infection by following basic principles of fracture care, rather than the illustrated treatment.
+Every effort should be made to reduce the risk of infection by following basic principles of fracture care.

-Should infection develop, it is important that this complication be promptly recognized and effectively treated according to basic principles of patient care, surgery, and microbiology.
+Should infection develop, it is important that it is promptly recognized and effectively treated according to basic principles of patient care, surgery, and microbiology.

-Basically, the factors which reduce a patient’s ability to resist infection should be corrected to the extent possible.
-Necrotic, or severely injured tissue, and foreign materials should be removed surgically.
+The factors which reduce a patient’s ability to resist infection should be corrected to the greatest extent possible.
+Necrotic or severely injured tissue and foreign materials should be removed surgically.
 Wounds should be closed as soon as their condition permits.
 Fractures should be stabilized surgically.
-Internal fixation devices compromise host resistance, and need to be removed unless they provide absolute stability, and infection responds promptly to treatment.
+As they are foreign bodies, internal fixation devices compromise host resistance in the event of infection, and must be removed unless they provide appropriate stability, and the infection responds promptly to treatment.
 Infecting microorganisms should be identified, their antibiotic sensitivities defined, and appropriate specific antibiotics administered as an adjunct to surgical treatment.

 infection